Fort Dodge Stampede

-Fort Dodge Stampede is a 1951 Western film produced and directed by Harry Keller and starring Allan Lane.
-This film is one of 34 'B-movie' westerns filmed between 1947 and 1953 featuring Allan 'Rocky' Lane and his horse Black Jack.
+Fort Dodge Stampede is a 1951 Western film produced and directed by Harry Keller and starring Allan Lane, one of 34 B-movie Westerns filmed between 1947 and 1953 featuring Allan "Rocky" Lane and his horse Black Jack.

-No stampede occurs or is mentioned in the film.
+Despite the title, no stampede occurs or is mentioned in the film.

 Plot

-The Pike gang steal $30,000 from the Adams Bank, but one of them double crosses the rest of the gang and hides the money in Fort Dodge, Nevada.
-As Fort Dodge is out of his jurisdiction, Deputy Sheriff 'Rocky' Lane (Allan Lane) takes a vacation there and finds that everything is owned by 'Skeeter' Davis (Chubby Johnson), who knows nothing about the hidden money.
-But the Pike gang is also in town looking for the money.
-When settlers come to town, Rocky devises a plan to catch the outlaws and retrieve the money for the Adams Bank.
+The Pike gang steal $30,000 from the Adams Bank, but one of them double-crosses the rest of the gang and hides the money in Fort Dodge, Nevada.
+As Fort Dodge is out of his jurisdiction, Deputy sheriff Rocky Lane takes a vacation there and finds that everything is owned by Skeeter Davis, who does not know about the hidden money.
+The Pike gang is also in town in search of the money.
+When settlers arrive in town, Rocky devises a plan to catch the outlaws and retrieve the money for the bank.